plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

 hs-pizza-log-out-pizza-emoji-job-q6zks           0/1     Completed   0          100s
 ```

 This is because a job doesn't do any work itself — it launches _pods_ to do work for them.
-So to view the results of our job, we can get the logs of that pod with `kubectl logs hs-pizza-log-out-pizza-emoji-job-q6zks`:
+So to view the output of our job, we can get the logs of that pod with `kubectl logs hs-pizza-log-out-pizza-emoji-job-q6zks`:

 ```
 🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕🍕